9 Day South of France Tour

-After picking you up from the airport in the afternoon (pick up from 12 to 4 pm) we will drive you to your hotel where you will have some free time to relax and unpack.
-(You can also come a day early at the beach hotel to adjust to the time difference, extra night available at check out.)
-At the end of the afternoon we will meet in the lobby for a welcome drink, you will be able to meet the other travelers as well as your local guides!
-We will then have our Welcome dinner at a French restaurant in the little village where Julia grew up close to Palavas-les-Flots that offers a cosy-vintage ambiance and excellent food.
-A real gem!
+Pick up at Montpellier's airport or one of the train stations is between 12 and 4:30 pm.
+We will drive you to your hotel where you will have some free time to relax and unpack.
+(If you cannot arrive before this time you may have to take a taxi to the hotel) We will then all meet in the lobby for a welcome drink at 6 pm where you will be able to meet the other travelers as well as your local guides!
+We will then have our Welcome dinner at a French restaurant where you will be able to enjoy your first delicious French meal!

 Pickup, Hotel Check in, Palavas-les-Flots, Welcome drink, Welcome Dinner